dekadri9/MultiThreadingOps/README.md

 ## Software requisites

-In order to execute the program, at lesta Java SDK 11 (Java version 11.0.6) must be installed.
+In order to execute the program, at least Java SDK 11 (Java version 11.0.6) must be installed.
 You can install it here [Java](https://www.oracle.com/java/technologies/downloads/)

 ## Usage